-Mostly known for his musical talents, Paul Henry Harris Jr, more commonly known as Hank Harris, is a South Dakota legend.
-He has played with The Red Willow Band, DD and the Fayrohs and many more bands over a career that has spanned decades.
-His work with the Deadwood Adams Museum included two CDs entitled Deadwood Songbook and a SDPB video nominated for a Midwest Emmy.
+Paul Henry Harris Jr, more commonly known as Hank Harris, is a South Dakota legend.
+He has played with The Red Willow Band, DD and the Fayrohs, and many more bands over a career that has spanned decades.
+His work with the Deadwood Adams Museum included two CDs entitled Deadwood Songbook and an SDPB video nominated for a Midwest Emmy.
 He has also written soundtracks for two documentaries aired on Public Broadcasting.
-As a solo artist, his gifted singing and songwriting has gained him many fans, both in the Black Hills and abroad.
+As a solo artist, his gifted singing and songwriting have gained him many fans, both in the Black Hills and abroad.